alainf/mmmm/readme.md

 npm install yarn -g
 ```

 Why yarn?
-It's arguably faster than npm and deterministic.
-In other words,
-two npm installs of the same package might not install the same files in
+Two npm installs of the same package might not install
-the same places, whereas yarn is designed to be reproducible.
+the same files in the same places, whereas yarn is designed to be reproducible.

 If you're already familiar with npm, have a look at this
 [yarn-npm cheat sheet](https://github.com/areai51/yarn-cheatsheet).